The Complete Guide to Sports Medical Certificates (2026)

 A man undergoing diagnostic testing for a sports medical certificate.

 The cost of a sports medical certificate can vary depending on the option you choose.
 As we mentioned earlier, online services are usually more affordable than in-person options.
-Here’s a quick breakdown of typical price ranges:
+Here’s a quick breakdown of typical price ranges in British Pounds (£):

 As you can see, prices can vary significantly.
 To avoid unnecessary expenses or delays, it’s always a good idea to check with your event organiser for specific requirements — like whether diagnostic tests are needed and how close to the event you’ll need your certificate.
 This way, you can pick the option that works best for your budget and timeline.